bennett000/ch1-browser-dna-express/README.md

 ## What is This

 Fingerprinting middleware for express.
-This middleware grabs information about a connection and puts it on the `res.locals` object of each request.
+This middleware grabs information about a connection and puts it on the `req` object of each request.
 Consumers will need to use some other middleware to store this.

+(The library still supports the legacy `res.locals.fingerprint` interface)

 The middleware also consumes request body's that have a fingerprint object that comes from [@ch1/browser-dna](https://www.npmjs.com/package/@ch1/browser-dna 'Browser fingerprinting library')